SaiSindhuja197/mslearn-openai/Instructions/Labs/integrate-azure-openai.md

 In this lab, you have accomplished the following:
 -   Provision an Azure OpenAI resource
--   Deploy an OpenAI model within the Azure OpenAI studio
+-   Deploy an OpenAI model within the Azure OpenAI Studio
 -   Integrate Azure OpenAI models into your applications

 ### You have successfully completed the lab.